DavideSchirru17/quizGame/README.md

 Contributions are welcome!
 Follow these steps to contribute:

-### Thanks for this exercise has been really interesting, probably in 2 - 3 days I could have finished all the questions you asked# quizGame
+### Thanks for this exercise has been really interesting, probably in 2 - 3 days I could have finished all the questions you asked